hashchange/backbone.select/readme.md

 specified regardless.

 Setting up the second parameter like this turns on the "model-sharing mode".
-See the Basic Usage sections of SingleSelect and MultiSelect.
+See the Basic Usage sections of Backbone.Select.One and Backbone.Select.Many.

 ### Restrictions when sharing models